ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/OPI-Creation.md

 # Using OPI rules and external scripts

-When implementing display logic for OPI's (such as toggling an objects visibility based on a PV value) our standards are:
+When implementing display logic for OPIs (such as toggling an objects visibility based on a PV value) our standards are:
 1. Rules take preference over scripts for trivial logic
 1. Scripts if needed should be an external file